wa5znu/pi-py-crt/README.md

 # Pi Py CRT

-Prints Pi on a Rasperry Pi for use with a CRT.
+Prints Pi on a CRT, one hexadecimal digit at a time, with a Rasperry Pi and Python.

-Pi is in hex, using the
+Pi in hex uses
 BBP algorithm implementation in Python from https://literateprograms.org/pi_with_the_bbp_formula__python_.html

 ## Sample Image